huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 conda create -n <name> 'python==3.8' 'ipykernel'
 ```

-And here's an example on how you create a Conda environment with R and R-IRkernel kernel:
+And here's an example on how you create a Conda environment with R and R-IRkernel kernel and commonly used pacakges:

 ```
-conda create -n <name> 'r-base>=4.0,<4.1' 'r-irkernel' 'r-devtools'
+conda create -n <name> 'r-base>=4.0,<5.0' 'r-irkernel' 'r-devtools' 'r-remotes' 'r-dplyr' 'r-tidyverse' 'r-haven'
 ```

 ### How can I start a Notebook with my new Conda environment?